frameworker/XMLValidator/README.md

 INSTRUCTIONS TO REPRODUCE ISSUE

-You use XMLValidator's Open command to find the XML file and XMLValidator then finds the XSD file with the same prefix in the same folder.
+You use XMLValidator's Open command to open the XML file - either from XML/SCHEMA FILES/VALID folder or XML/SCHEMA FILES/ERROR folder - and XMLValidator then finds the XSD file with the same prefix in the same folder.
 Validation occurs in the MyDocument method readFromURL which calls validateAndReturnError for the file you opened.

-There are 2 pairs of documents.
-One pair is in the XML_SCHEMA/VALID folder.
-This pair should validate successfully.
-The other pair is in the XML_SCHEMA/ERROR folder.
-This pair should fail validation, returning an error object.
-Note that these files are local, not web based.

-XMLValidator was built in Mojave 10.14.3 with Xcode 10.1.
-(I can't upgrade because I don't have 15 GB of space.)
+I set a breakpoint at

+[doc validateAndReturnError:&error];

+when it was hit, I could see that the document was read in and parsed by inspecting it's doc variable

+doc = (NSXMLDocument *) some-hex-value

+but when you step into the validateAndReturnError method you just blow through to the next line and nothing happens.
+There is no error and no men left on base.
+Halp!

+error  id  0x0  0x0000000000000000
 Just ignore the blank document that XMLValidator opens on launch.